lorenzraymundoeng/LorenzNelsonRaymundo-Raymundo-Lorenz-Nelson-L.----PA_1/README.md

 print(emoticon('You make me grin')) #string "You make me grin" will take the place of x
 ```

-#### Part 3: Higher Class, Middle Class, Lower Class (Numbers edition) !
+#### Part 3: Higher Class, Middle Class, Lower Class (Numbers edition)!
 The last part of this PA aims to unpack a certain list into three variables: first, middle, and last.
-To explain this in a manner that is easily understandable, imagine a list which contains the letters a, b, c, and d.
+To explain this in a manner that is easily understandable, imagine a list that contains the letters a, b, c, and d.
 The goal of our code is to create an output that looks like this:
 first: a
 middle: b, c
 last: d
 Only this time, we will be using the numbers 1 to 6.
 The first thing that you have to do is to create a list x that will hold the numbers 1, 2, 3, 4, 5, 6.
-The next thing I did was assigned a value to first, middle, and last.
+The next thing I did was assign a value to first, middle, and last.
 For 'first', I assigned the index 0 (first number) value of x.
-For 'middle, I used slicing to get the middle values, x[1:-1], which starts and index 1 and ends just before index -1 (second number to BEFORE the last number).
+For 'middle, I used slicing to get the middle values, x[1:-1], which starts at index 1 and ends just before index -1 (second number to BEFORE the last number).
 And lastly, for 'last', I assigned the index -1 (last number) value of x.
 The output should look like this:
 first: 1
 middle: 2,3,4,5